How to Elope in Moab | Your Moab Elopement Guide

 In addition to paying the park entrance fee for your location(s) of choice, you do need to obtain a permit to have a wedding of any size.
-The permit’s total cost is $185—a $55 nonrefundable application fee and a $130 administrative fee.
+The permit’s total cost is (as of late 2022/early 2023) $385—a $150 nonrefundable application fee and a $235 administrative fee.
+Your ceremony is also limited to 10 minutes.
 Although a marriage license can be obtained quickly, you will need to apply for a permit at least four weeks before your intended elopement date.
 The good news is that you can apply up to a year in advance—cue cheers from everyone who loves to plan ahead!

 The parks are open to everyone, so the time limit at each location is moderated by ten-minute breaks if other people are waiting to get to the area.
 We will need to take a ten-minute break every ten minutes to allow others to freely enjoy the landscape.
 Again, this is only a constraint if other people are present.
 However—trust me—we can find plenty of places where we can have time all to ourselves for photos after your elopement.

 There are many spectacular places to get married in Moab.
 Elopements that take place beyond the permitted locations below are taken on a case-by-case basis.
 You will need to clean up after your elopement (which shouldn’t be necessary unless you’re having guests) and abide by all park rules while you are on site.

 - Delicate Arch – up to 10 wedding guests